sahilg06/EmoGen/README.md

 ----------
 - [ ] Train the model on [MEAD](https://wywu.github.io/projects/MEAD/MEAD.html) dataset.
 - [ ] Develop a metric to evaluate the video quality in case of emotion incorporation.
-- [ ] Improve the demo website based on user study in the paper.
+- [ ] Improve the demo website based on the user study in the paper.

 Citation
 ----------